adisorbo/fairnessIssues/README.md

-# Replication Package for the paper entitled "FairPlay: Examining Fairness Issues in Machine Learning-based Systems"
+# Replication Package for the paper entitled "Examining Fairness Issues in Machine Learning-based Systems"

 Description of the content: